 Bureau of Labor Statistics

 Focus 2 online tool to help identify interests, values, and skills

 Available for free online

 |UT Arlington Academic Departments

-Talk with professors in the department of interest.
+Talk with professors in the department of interest or advanced students from that major.
 Refer to “How to Conduct an Informational Interview.”

 Who Can Help You Integrate the Information Collected in Your Research?

 - Academic Advisor from Division of Student Success or a major department

 - Career Counselor from the Lockheed Martin Career Development Center